If you have a Honda with a P1456 error code, the onboard computer (ECM) is seeing an error with the Evap system.

 Most mechanics will first replace the gas cap, which is a simple fix and does not cost too much.

-If the purge valve is bad or wiring, more time will be needed to find and fix the problem, which will cost more.
+If the vent valve is bad or wiring, more time will be needed to find and fix the problem, which will cost more.

 A Honda P1456 Code is usually not an expensive repair with the usually fix a new gas cap.

-If there is a wiring problem, this can take more time to find and fix, which can run up the hours for a repair.
+If there is a wiring problem or a leak in the system, it can take more time to find and fix, which can run up the hours for a repair.

 How Serious is a Honda with a P1456 Code?